 Follow the inspection and removal criteria of ASME B30.26.
-Attachment of these devices shall be in accordance with OEM recommendations.
-Portable load indicating devices shall be calibrated in accordance with the activity's calibration program and the OEM's recommendations.
-Initial and periodic load testing are not required.
+Attachment of these devices shall be in accordance with Original Equipment Manufacturer recommendations.
+Portable load-indicating devices shall be calibrated in accordance with the activity's calibration program and the Original Equipment Manufacturer's recommendations with any additional marking only as required by the activity's calibration program.
+Initial and periodic load testing are not required, except as required by the activity calibration program.